Frosted (horse): 2016: four-year-old season

 Frosted next entered the Woodward Stakes on September 3, where he was made the 2-5 favorite in a nine horse field.
 He broke poorly and raced in sixth place for the first half mile, further from the lead than was his custom.
-He started his move on the far turn, but was fanned extremely wide, losing a considerable amount of ground compared to horses running on the rail.
+He started his move on the far turn but was fanned extremely wide, losing a considerable amount of ground compared to horses running on the rail.
 Under a hand ride from Rosario, Frosted hit the lead in mid-stretch, only to have Shaman Ghost and Mubtahiij close ground rapidly in the final furlong.
 At the wire, four horses were heads apart, with Frosted in third.
 "It wasn't our day," said McLaughlin.
 "He had a bad trip and the winner ran big."
 Rosario was criticized for not riding harder, although McLaughlin defended him by pointing out the horse's longstanding aversion to the whip.
 McLaughlin also noted that under the allowance conditions of the race, Frosted carried 4 pounds more weight than the winner, Shaman Ghost, and six pounds more than the runner-up, Mubtahiij.

 Frosted trained up to the Breeders' Cup, held at Santa Anita on November 5.
-His connections elected to enter him in the Classic, in which he was ranked behind both California Chrome and Arrogate, rather than entering him in the Dirt Mile, for which he would have been the likely favorite based on his performance in the Met Mile.
+His connections elected to enter him in the Classic, in which he was ranked behind California Chrome and Arrogate, rather than entering him in the Dirt Mile, for which he would have been the likely favorite based on his performance in the Met Mile.
 He was bumped at the start and again in the stretch and finished sixth.